Jenica-A/Travel_emissions_calculator/Calculator_design_notes.md

    ```python
    print(f"Total CO2e emissions for the round trip: {total_emissions} kg CO2e")
    ```
+4a. **Data Import**
+    - Data is imported to mysql db hosted on AWS and authenticated to burning man profile

 5. **Optional: Emission Offset Information:**
    - Provide information on emission offset programs or suggestions for reducing emissions.